S

 Why Apple MPP Changed Everything

 In September 2021, Apple introduced Mail Privacy Protection (MPP) with iOS 15.
-This single change fundamentally broke open rate tracking for a significant portion of email recipients.
+This single change broke open rate tracking for a large segment of email recipients — and the effects are still compounding in 2026.

-Here is what MPP does: when an Apple Mail user has MPP enabled (and most do — it is opt-out, not opt-in), Apple pre-fetches all email content, including tracking pixels, regardless of whether the user actually opens the email.
-This means every email delivered to an Apple Mail user with MPP appears as opened, even if they never looked at it.
+Here is what MPP does: when an Apple Mail user has MPP enabled (and roughly 64% do — it is opt-out, not opt-in), Apple pre-fetches all email content, including tracking pixels, regardless of whether the user actually opens the email.
+Every email delivered to an Apple Mail user with MPP appears as opened.

-As of 2026, the situation has only gotten more muddied.
+As of 2026, the situation has gotten worse.
 Google has introduced its own proxy features.
 More email clients are blocking tracking pixels.
-The era of accurate open rate tracking is effectively over for a large segment of subscribers.
+Yahoo Mail pre-caches images in some configurations.

-This does not mean open rates are useless — they still indicate trends over time for the non-Apple portion of your audience.
-But treating open rate as your primary email metric is no longer defensible.
+This does not mean open rates are useless — they still show trends over time on the same platform.
+A 10% drop in your open rate month-over-month means something real changed, even if the absolute number is inflated.
+But treating open rate as your primary metric for email health is no longer defensible.
+See our 2026 benchmarks report for a deeper look at how MPP affects every metric.

 Click Rate Matters More Now